EllyLoel/ellyloel.com/src/projects/Modern CSS reset.md

 title: Modern CSS reset
 ---

-I put together a CSS Reset that uses modern CSS features such as :where(), logical properties, prefers-reduced-motion, etc. ✨
+I put together a CSS Reset that uses modern CSS features such as :where(), logical properties, prefers-reduced-motion, etc. :sparkles:

 Lots of inspiration from Josh W Comeau, Andy Bell, and Adam Argyle.